 In State v.
 Lloyd Hall, we successfully set aside Mr. Hall’s life sentence and walked him out of the Montgomery County Circuit Court as a free man.

 Post-conviction is one of the most difficult and complicated areas of criminal law.
 A good post-conviction attorney must be a good trial lawyer, a good investigator, a good researcher, and a good writer.
 Oftentimes, a post-conviction lawyer must find error committed by another trial or appellate lawyer.
 For this reason, a post-conviction attorney must be well-rounded in all areas of criminal law, and even some areas of civil law.

 The approach of Brown Law is to leave no stone unturned when pursuing a post-conviction.
 Investigation is often the cornerstone to this process.
 Investigation must be followed up by skilled judgment, and eventually the filing of the Petition.
 The actual post-conviction hearing is the culmination of months of work, and requires meticulous preparation.

-The attorneys at Brown & Nieto are experienced in the most critical areas of post-conviction: ineffective assistance of counsel under Strickland v.
-Washington; evidentiary claims under Brady v.
+The attorneys at Brown Law are experienced in the most critical areas of post-conviction: ineffective assistance of counsel under Strickland v.
+Washington; prosecutorial misconduct claims under Brady v.
 Maryland; and errant jury instructions or plea litanies.

-If you or a family member need a Maryland post-conviction attorney, please call Brown & Nieto.
-Because Maryland post-convictions have filing deadlines that are strictly enforced by the courts, you cannot afford to wait.
+If you or a family member need a Maryland post-conviction attorney, please call Brown Law and set up a consultation.